Minds/mobile-native/.gitlab/issue_templates/mobile.md

 ## Acceptance Criteria

 <!--
-Everyone should be able to understand what is expected to be delivered
+Everyone should be able to understand what is expected to be delivered.
+Please use the Gerkin format as below.
+This will also be used by QA for testing purposes.
---->

 - Scenario: ...
   - Given ...